cysouw/qlcTokenize/vignettes/tokenize.md

 tokenize(test, file="test")
 ```

-We are going to add two new graphemes to the profile: open the file "test.prf" (in the folder "tokenize" on your Desktop) with a text editor like Textmate, Textwrangler or Notepad++ (don't use Microsoft Word!!!).
+We are going to add two new "tailored grapheme clusters" to the profile: open the file "test.prf" (in the folder "tokenize" on your Desktop) with a text editor like Textmate, Textwrangler or Notepad++ (don't use Microsoft Word!!!).
 First, add a new line with only "th" on it and, second, add another line with only "ng" on it.
 The file will then roughly look like this:

 | graphemes | replacements | frequency | codepoints | names                |
 |:----------|:-------------|:----------|:-----------|:---------------------|